ground-creative/fluidphp-admin-panel/README.md

  ## Setup

- - Move email templates from the user auth api helper to the view folder

- - Configure all the options in the environment file
+Configure all the options in the environment file